-The stock was already in a strong uptrend or downtrend and then it made a gap which closed right near its open.
+The stock was already in a strong uptrend or downtrend, and then it made a gap which closed near its open.
 This was the first sign that the directional pressure was fading.
 Now, with the third candle gapping in the opposite direction of the trend, we now have confirmation that a more significant trend reversal has taken place.

 The final star variation we will discuss is the shooting star which occurs after a strong uptrend (or the inverted hammer that occurs after a strong move down).
 The shooting star has a long upper shadow with a small real body at the lower end of the candle.
 This pattern usually presents itself as a sign of a short term correction rather than a more potent reversal signal.
-The shooting star is basically telling us that the markets rally could not be sustained.
+The shooting star is telling us that the markets rally could not be sustained.
 The market opened at or near its lows, shot up much higher and then reversed to close near the open.

 Ideally, the real body of the shooting star should gap away from the previous candles' real body.
 While it is not necessary, it adds confirmation to the validity of the impending reversal.
 Additionally, take a look at the previous candles; many times you will see overhead shadows on those candles as well.
 This indicates that the stock is struggling to go higher; just another clue as to what might happen.
 When a shooting star forms near a resistance level, which also was created with a shooting star, a very powerful resistance level is created.
-As mentioned before, the shooting star is a short term topping formation and any break above the high of this candle negates the ramifications of the formation.
+As mentioned before, the shooting star is a short term topping formation, and any break above the high of this candle negates the ramifications of the formation.

-There is one variation to the shooting star, it is known as the gravestone doji.
+There is one variation to the shooting star; it is known as the gravestone doji.
 The gravestone doji is a shooting star with virtually no real body, the open and close are exactly the same.
 This formation is more powerful than the typical shooting star as portends a more serious reversal.